obervinov/users-package/README.md

   ```

 - **Returns:**
-  - A dictionary with rate limit information, or `None` if no rate limits are applicable.
+  - Dictionary with a `timestamp` of the end of restrictions on requests or `No` if speed limits are not applied.
     ```python
       (dict | None)
       {"end_time": "2023-08-07 10:39:00.000000"}